DashKiwi/Youtube-MP3-Playlist/README.md

 python Main.py
 ```
 alternatively you could run the python file in your own IDE whatever you do it is up too you!

+Keybinds:
+To choose a keybind to pause the program, open the Settings.json file and change pause_button to your chosen keybind.
+Usually a keybind will look like "p" or you can combine keys to make a keybind such as "ctrl+p".
+Search up 'keyboard python library keycodes' to find keycodes for the keybinds.

 ## Contributing